Vol. 147, No. 13 — June 19, 2013

-His Excellency the Governor General in Council, on the recommendation of the Minister of Health, pursuant to subsection 30(1) (see footnote a) of the Food and Drugs Act (see footnote b), hereby makes the annexed Regulations Amending the Food and Drug Regulations (1608 — Disodium Ethylenediaminetetraacetate).
+His Excellency the Governor General in Council, on the recommendation of the Minister of Agriculture and Agri-Food, pursuant to section 41 of the Canadian Wheat Board (Interim Operations) Act (see footnote a), makes the annexed Regulations Amending the Canadian Wheat Board (Interim Operations) Regulations.

 COMING INTO FORCE